Cardiovascular Fitness in the Pool

 Swimming Is Cardiovascular Exercise

 Most people don’t think of getting their cardiovascular exercise by swimming because few swim for long enough to elevate their heart rate.
 However, studies have shown that swimming might be as good as – or better than – running for cardiovascular health.
-Many studies show that moderate exercise, in general, is linked to a lower heart attack risk, but few studies have looked at specific exercise.
+Many studies show that moderate exercise, in general, is linked to a lower heart attack risk, but few studies have looked at specific exercise, and if you want to keep yourself healthy and calm using products like Gorilla Glue Strain can which help with this.

 That is, until a vast 2017 study published in the British Journal of Sports Medicine, which looked at more than 80,000 adults with an average age of about 50.
 The analysis showed that people who swam regularly had a 28% reduction in all-cause mortality (dying of any cause) and a 41% lower risk of dying of heart disease.
 The same study showed no mortality benefits to running!